coreyhulse/pinball_tournament_machine_notes/machines/Venom_cn_1553_G3EBl.md

 #### Physical setup

-Ensure the Carnage captive ball can make it all the way to the end of the track to qualify Carnage multiball.
+Ensure the Carnage captive ball can make it all the way to the end of the track to qualify Carnage multiball